Tameness in generalized metric structures: Tameness in -AECs.

 We say that $\C{K}$ is {\it strongly $\kappa$-$\V$-tame} if the above holds with $\delta=\epsilon$.

 We say that $\C{K}$ is {\it (strongly) $\V$-tame} if it is (strongly) $\kappa$-$\V$-tame for some $\kappa$. \end{definition}

 In short, $\ck$ is strongly $\kappa$-$\V$-tame if $\E$-closeness of types over a general $M\in\ck$ is determined entirely by $\E$-closeness of their restrictions to subobjects $X\to M$ of size less than $\kappa^+$.
 Recalling that accessible categories are precisely those determined by a set of small objects, this suggests the outline of the proof of tameness from almost strongly compact cardinals---if we can show that a suitable category of $\E$-close pairs of types is accessible, tameness should follow.
 The broad outline will be familiar to readers of \cite{LRclass} and \cite{LiRo17}.
 We note that the argument is nearly identical to that given for the analogous result on tameness of mAECs, \cite[5.5]{LiRo17}.
-As such, we elide certain details, while carefully accounting for the minor modifications required in our context, namely: \begin{enumerate} \item We work with the way above relation, $\gg$, rather than simple inequality. \item The proof of \cite[5.5]{LiRo17} relies on the fact that any real number can be approximated from above by a strictly descending sequence---the SAFA property gives us this, and with ``strictly decreasing'' interpreted with respect to $\gg$.
-In fact, as we remark in a handful of asides below, cocontinuity (in particular, its consequence Lemma~\ref{Closeness}) is entirely sufficient. \end{enumerate}
+As such, we elide certain details, while carefully accounting for the minor modifications required in our context.

 We now turn to the details.
 We begin by defining categories $\C{L}_\E$ and $\C{L}$, together with a forgetful functor $G_\E:\C{L}_\E\to\C{L}$, that capture $\E$-closeness of types.